 Editor’s note: This episode of the MGMA Insights podcast continues a series focused on COVID-19 and its effects on healthcare professionals and their patients.
-Keep up with the latest updates by visiting the MGMA COVID-19 Action Center.
+Keep up with the latest updates by visiting the MGMA COVID-19 Federal Assistance and Advocacy Center.

 The day-to-day challenges of a registered nurse have changed in significant ways since the COVID-19 pandemic and its effects on medical practices.
 Kat Olson, RN, BSN, Lutheran Medical Center, Wheat Ridge, Colo, works on the ortho-surgical floor at night and occasionally is a relief charge nurse at night, having worked night shifts for more than 20 years.